T-Grave/dagre-d3/README.md

-# dagre-d3 - A D3-based renderer for dagre
+# dagre-d3-webpack - A D3-based renderer for dagre

+*This fork is just dagre-d3@0.4.17 with fixed `require`-calls to play nicely along with webpack*

 [Dagre](https://github.com/dagrejs/dagre) is a JavaScript library that makes it easy to lay out directed graphs on the client-side.
 The dagre-d3 library acts as a front-end to dagre, providing